 The Massachusetts Institute of Technology has amassed an exhaustive guide to programs in science and engineering for high school students available throughout the country.

 Science Buddies is an organization “empowering students from all walks of life to help develop a love of science.”
 Science Buddies is a resource for invention, completion and assistance with school science projects.
 If your child’s school does not hold science fairs or competitions, there are many held throughout the country for various ages, grade levels and areas of interest.
-A sample of these can be found here.

 The Dolan DNA Learning Center has interactives, video interviews and Web resources as well as an animation library that helps students understand the complex life science topics of DNA and genetics.